Practical Examples of Method Overloading

 Explaination

-The multipledispatch library allows true method overloading in Python by dispatching functions based on argument types.
-By using the @dispatch decorator, you can define multiple versions of a function.
-In the example, one version adds integers, and the other concatenates strings, with the appropriate version being called based on the argument types, demonstrating flexible overloading.
+The multipledispatch library allows for "real" method overloading in Python by dispatching functions based on the types of arguments.
+You can use the @dispatch decorator to create multiple versions of a function.
+In this case, one function adds integers and another concatenates strings, one of which will be called depending on the type the argument is in order to demonstrate an overloaded function.

 Benefits

-- Functions are defined explicitly based on type signatures.
+- Functions are stated directly based on type signatures.

 Limitations of This Approach

-- The dispatch mechanism might introduce some overhead compared to simpler approaches.
+- The dispatching mechanism can create some overhead compared to other simpler methods.

 Example 3: Overloading Using Function Decorators

-Python decorators can also be used to simulate method overloading by intercepting function calls and changing their behavior based on arguments.
+Using Python decorators will also allow you to simulate method overloading by "intercepting" a function call and changing the way calling works based on the arguments.

 Code